fgcsl/autoqii2/README.md

 #### 4. Picrust 2

-For Functional analysis user need to install picrust in qiime 2 envirnment
+For Functional analysis user need to install picrust in Qiime 2 environment
 ```
 #Install q2-picrust2 with conda.
 This command will automatically install the other requirements, including PICRUSt2.
 *Note that the plugin version for qiime2-2021.2 is specified